 In their six consecutive second round eliminations, Real Madrid scored just two away goals in total, which forced them to endure a huge disadvantage in the overall tie.
-The value of an away goal cannot be undervalued as it often plays a huge bearing in which team progresses.
-If Real can find the net at the Stade Gerland, it will make their task significantly less complicated.
+The value of an away goal cannot be undervalued, and often plays a huge bearing in which team progresses.
+If Los Blancos can find the net at the Stade Gerland, it will make their task significantly less complicated.

 Jose Mourinho’s teams showcase a tendency to remain tight and difficult to break down in the away fixture of Champions League ties.
 While he has an assured central defensive partnership in Pepe and Ricardo Carvalho, the over-emphasis on a clean sheet may mean that, just as it did last season when Miralem Pjanic struck a late leveller in the second leg, a Lyon goal in the Bernabeu clash completely changes the outlook of the contest.
 By setting his team up to go for goals, attack may well be his most true form of defence.

 2. Quick Counter-Attacks

 Lyon are likely to hold the ascendancy, being the home team, in the early stages, and this will allow Madrid to utilise the pace on the flanks that makes counter-attacking football so effective.
 Their ability to play in this fashion has never been in more evidence than in the Primera Division match against Espanyol two weeks ago, when Cristiano Ronaldo and full-back Marcelo tormented the Blanc i Blanc with incisive, direct breakaways.